Daniel-KM/Omeka-S-module-Next/README.md

 Allow to get the previous or the next resources, that simplifies browsing like in Omeka Classic.
 Set by default in admin board for items.

+#### Thumbnail url

+Allow to get the url of the thumbnail of a resource.
+The core allows to get only the full image tag.

 #### Last browse page

 Add a button in admin resources pages to go back to the last list of results.
 It